apache/deltacloud/server/tests/README.md

 In some cases you will need to re-record the VCR fixtures for particular test.
 This happen when a new request is made to the backend cloud in method that already has tests.
 To do so, you will need your own credentials.
-Then in the 'before' section of test you will need to use Time.be method to freeze time to the current time and use your credentials instead of 'default' ones.

-NOTE: This may change at some point to be more user-friendly.

 Test scenarios